 Nigeria: Trying to integrate FGM into the media

-Nigeria lacks media engagement on FGM and journalists have little interest in the subject, resulting in few opportunities for affected girls and women to testify in the media as well as low budgets allocated to covering the issue.
+Nigeria lacks media engagement on Female Genital Mutilation and journalists have little interest in the subject, resulting in few opportunities for affected girls and women to testify in the media as well as low budgets allocated to covering the issue.

 Adie Vanessa Offiong, journalist, also highlights the lack of collaboration between the journalistic community, professionals, local organizations and institutions.